svtsv01/qudit/TUTORIAL.md

 cnot_gate = quditCNOTGate(d=4)
 ```

-This can be applied on on a qudit using `.on()`.
+This can be applied on a qudit using `.on()`.
 In this case two qudits need to be specified, target and control, respectively.

 ### Qudit $S$ Gate (`quditPhaseGate`):

-The qudit S gate generalizes the phase gate to dimension $d$.
+The qudit $S$ gate generalizes the phase gate to dimension $d$.
 Its operation on the computational basis state $\ket{s}$ is defined as:

 $$
 S\ket{s} = \omega^{s(s+p_d)/2} \ket{s},